menuDecorMatters

 Accent Lighting: The Art of Highlighting

-Think of accent lighting as the curator in an art gallery, directing your eyes toward the most important elements in a room.
-It's all about drama and emphasis, illuminating key architectural features, treasured artworks, or any focal point you wish to draw attention to.
+Indoor accent lighting is like a curator in an art gallery, guiding your gaze to the important parts of a room.
+It's about drama and emphasis, highlighting important architectural features, artworks, or anything you want to focus on.
 The tools of the trade?
 Spotlights that can focus on your prized painting, track lighting that can run the length of a textured wall, and uplights that can make a sculpture look almost ethereal.

 Kitchen Accent Lighting